MasroorHamdani/TODOTaskList/README.md

 # Install pip
 easy_install pip

-# Install Virtual Environment
+# Install Virtual Environment - Optional
 python3 -m pip install --user virtualenv

-# Create Virtual Environment
+# Create Virtual Environment - Optional
 python3 -m virtualenv env

-# Activate virtual Environment
+# Activate virtual Environment - Optional
 source env/bin/activate

-# Install requirements
+# Install requirements - Optional
 pip install -r requirement.txt

 # Run application using
-python main.py <path of folder> <String to be searched> <file extension> <exclude list>
+python main.py <path of folder> <String to be searched> <file extension to be checked for> <exclude dir list>

-# Changes to be made in order to use any extention
-findFileContent(folder_path, '*.js', search_string) // change '*.js' to any file extention format you have to validate
+# File extention
+file extension to be checked for can be any, likle '*.js' or *.py etc depending on type of folder syetem we are testing Leave empty if you don't want to exclude any filr type.
+Make sure if any wildcard is being used put that as as string, else command prompt will try to resolve the wildcard.

 # Exclude folders
-Depending on type of folder, if its JS nodel_module will be geenrated folder on local similary if its python app, environment folder will eb generated. in order to exclude those folders, define the folder names in below folder exclude = ['node_modules']
+Depending on type of folder, if its JS 'nodel_module' will be geenrated folder on local similary if its python app, environment folder will be generated. in order to exclude those folders, define the folder names as last argument

-Leave as empty if no folder is to be left
+Leave as empty if no folder is to be left.

+Running example
+python main.py ./ TODO '*.py' [env]